salesforce/TaiChi/README.md

 ## Contact
-Please email jqu@salesforce.com for questions or feedback.
+Please feel free to reach out to jqu@salesforce.com for questions or feedback.